-This year seems to be packed with major anniversaries.
+This year is packed full of major anniversaries.
 Not only did I move to Seattle 20 years ago, but a decade ago I began writing & posting photos on Line of Sight.
-This week marks my tenth year blogging!
+This week marks my tenth year as a blogger!

-Then Flash came along.
-No, not Flash Gordon… Flash animation.
-Trendy & eventually hated by millions, I taught myself Flash just so I could have a little motion on the screen & not be so restricted by HTML.
+Then Flash animation came along.
+Trendy & eventually hated by millions, I taught myself Flash to have a little motion on the screen & not be so restricted by HTML.
 Previous content merged into what I called Abroad …ramblings from Robert.
 Happy to see my little airplane is still flying on the Wayback Machine.

-Time goes by, readership grew even more.
-Then I heard about Blogger & thought the platform would be perfect for what I was doing.
-Line of Sight replaced Abroad in August 2004, on the same domain.
-Marcelo & I struggled to figured out WordPress & CSS together… heck, even he started a blog.
-In those pre-Facebook days, everyone & their grandmother had one!
-Most of the posts on Line of Sight chronicled my exploration of Buenos Aires (architecture, local politics, tv shows, movies, wine & other random observations).
-The blog did a great job of promoting my walking tours of BA as well.
-I learned tons & met many wonderful people just by writing & publishing online.
+Time went by, & readership grew even more.
+I heard about Blogger & thought the platform would be perfect for what I was doing.
+Line of Sight replaced Abroad in August 2004.
+Marcelo & I struggled to figured out WordPress & CSS together.
+In those pre-Facebook days, everyone & their grandmother had a blog!
+Most posts on Line of Sight chronicled my exploration of Buenos Aires (architecture, local politics, tv shows, movies, wine & other random observations).
+The blog also did a great job of promoting my walking tours of BA.
+I learned tons from locals & met many wonderful people via writing & publishing online.

 Then in 2008 I moved to Australia.
-It seemed to be a good time to end Line of Sight since it was also the end of an era for me.
-I didn’t know if I’d ever return to Buenos Aires.
+It seemed right to end Line of Sight since it was also the end of an era for me; I didn’t know if I’d ever return to Buenos Aires.
 So I said goodbye to my readers after almost 1000 posts, packed my suitcases & let the blog sit online as a source of info.
 Over the next few months something happened.
-I don’t know if it was a hacker or just lack of maintenance on my part, but something broke & I couldn’t fix it.
+I don’t know if the page was hacked or the problem stemmed from lack of maintenance, but something broke & I couldn’t fix it.
 Line of Sight had to be taken offline.

-But in 2010, the time seemed right to do something other than document Recoleta Cemetery.
+But in 2010, I felt inspired to do something other than document Recoleta Cemetery.
 Line of Sight began again with a clean slate.
 Many of those previous 950+ posts were more like status updates (à la Facebook or Twitter) & not relevant to the new blog.
 However, I took all the good stuff, restructured & expanded it, then reposted the info… often as a series.
-Now the posts about stencil graffiti, architect Estanislao Pirovano, the CIAE electric company, the barrio of Barracas & public housing in Buenos Aires were all in one tidy place.
+Disparate posts about stencil graffiti, architect Estanislao Pirovano, the CIAE electric company, the barrio of Barracas & public housing in Buenos Aires all moved to one tidy place.

-Since the rebirth of the blog, I’ve spent the last four years focusing on longer essays backed with quite a bit of research, writing travel reports & discussing business plans.
+Since the blog’s rebirth, I’ve spent the last four years creating longer essays backed with quite a bit of research, writing travel reports & discussing business plans.
 The response has been wonderful.
-But NIC Argentina recently revamped their way of handling domains so wrighton.com.ar could not be transferred to me or even renewed based on the way it was set up ten years ago.
+But NIC Argentina recently revamped how they handle domains so wrighton.com.ar could not be transferred to me or even renewed.
 Chau, Line of Sight.
 No tears, please; it’s a fantastic opportunity for a new beginning.
-All content is now merged here with my city guides, fitting well with the company profile while maintaining my own personal space online.
-How’s that for slick marketing? ;-)
+All content has merged here with my city guides, fitting well with the company profile & also serving as my own personal space online.